Divyajyoti/java-multithreading/README.md

 # java-multithreading
-A sample application to implement thread pools in java
+A sample application to implement custom thread pools in java